ucsd-cse130/wi22/assignments.md

 ## Late Policy

-You have a total of *eight late days* that you can use throughout the quarter, but no more than *four late days* per assignment.
+You have a total of *five late days* that you can use throughout the quarter, but no more than *four late days* per assignment.

 - A late day means anything between 1 second and 23